story75/pixel-craft/README.md

 # Pixel Forge

 This is the workspace for Pixel Forge.
-It is an attempt to create a code focused game engine that is specifically tailored to 2D pixel art RPGs.
+It is an attempt to create a code-focused game engine that is specifically for 2D pixel art RPGs.

-Currently, this is very much a work in progress.
-It is not recommended to use this in production.
+It is currently a work in progress.
+It is not recommended for production use.
-If you're brave enough to try it out, continue ahead into the [documentation](https://story75.github.io/pixel-forge/) and please report any issues you find.
+If you're brave enough to give it a try, please read the [documentation](https://story75.github.io/pixel-forge/) and report any problems you find.